 The nomad-style of working would also benefit people who move frequently, such as military spouses or even those workers who want to avoid high-rent high-mortgage areas and live further away from their local CBD.

-For example, the added flexibility would benefit working parents, caregivers or those with disabilities which might need a more flexible situation.
+For example, the added flexibility would benefit working parents, caregivers or those with disabilities who might need a more flexible situation.

 money and time savings